What Happens To Bonds and Annuities If Interest Rates Rise

 If you are a bond investor, what choice do you make, long, short of the safety of a bond mutual fund?
 Bond funds offer a wider chance of removing volatility, but the bond fund owner is faced with fees, expenses and often commissions.
 Does it make sense to give away a percentage of your bond portfolio in fees?
 A bond fund owner needs to know the duration of the bond portfolio, research companies such as Morningstar will list them.
-This will provide the bond fund owner with an idea on how much the price could move up or down.
+This will provide the bond fund owner with an idea of how much the price could move up or down.
 Duration of a long bond could be 8 or 9 meaning for every 1% interest rate rise the bond price (NAV) would fall by 8-9% or increase in falling rate scenario.

-Bonds still belong in most portfolios, but it really depends.
+Bonds still belong in most portfolios, but it depends.
 In an increasing stock market buying a 20 year (or shorter) bond paying low interest might seem silly.
-Financial advisors will still recommend bonds as a way to balance a portfolio, but examine what balance really means to you as an individual.
+Financial advisors will still recommend bonds as a way to balance a portfolio, but examine what balance means to you as an individual.
 What is the real purpose of the money, safety, growth, income?
 There is no one size fits all when it comes to designing a portfolio.
-We are all individual and our goals and needs are never the same.
+We are all individual, and our goals and needs are never the same.